ulif/diceware-list/README.rst

 characters.
 This can help in generating non-english word lists that are usable with regular english keyboards.

-The verbose option `--verbose` currently has no effect.
+The verbose option `--verbose` can be given multiple times to increase verbosity.

 See `--help` for other options.